sjspielman/UTbiocomputing2015/Lessons/python2.md

 T
 ```

 Let's try something a bit more complicated.
 Here we can do a repeat of a mathematical operation on items in a list.
+Note that the `x` `in for x in thing` can be whatever you want, you just have to be consistent within the loop.

 ```python
 >>>sequences=['AGTCTA','AGTCAGTCAGTCAGT','ACTAGCTAGCTA','ACGTCAGTATCGTATTTTA','ACAGTCAGTGATCA','AGT','AGCTAGCTAGCTACGATGCTAGCTAGC'] #create our list